Why Password Protect a Directory?

 Before beginning, you will need access to the cPanel of your hosting account.
 This can be done through the Client Area or by directly logging into the server.
 In cPanel, locate Directory Privacy under the FILES section and click to access the configuration screen.

 You will now see a full list of all of your website’s directories.
 You can click on a directory to access its subdirectories, which can also be password protected.
 To the right of each directory, you will notice an EDIT button.
 Click on this button for the directory you wish to password protect.
-In the example below we're going to add password protection to the public_html directory.
-The No indicates that the directory is not yet protected.
+In our example, we're going to add password protection to the public_html directory.
+The No in the Private column indicates that the directory is not yet protected.

-After clicking EDIT you will be taken to a screen where the initial permissions for the folder you wish to password protect can be configured.
-Click Password protect this directory which will unlock the text box below it and enter a name for the protected directory.
+After clicking EDIT in the public_html row, you will be taken to a screen where the initial permissions for the folder you wish to password protect can be configured.
+Click the box next to Password protect this directory.
+This will then unlock the text box below it, where you can enter a name for the protected directory.
 This does not have to be the actual name of the directory.
 It will automatically add Protected ‘your directory name’ which should suffice unless you have a specific need for a personalized name.
 Once this has been done, click the Save button.

 You'll receive a message stating that the system has set the access permissions for the directory.
 Click the Go Back link below it.